S0AndS0/Perinoid_Pipes/ReadMe.md

 ## Project goals (generalized)

-### Provide asymmetric encryption via GnuPG to logging services and local users.
+### Provide asymmetric encryption via GnuPG to logging services and local users

 > See [Paranoid_Pipes_Scenario_One.md](Documentation/Paranoid_Pipes_Scenario_One.md)
 > for detailed instructions on how to set this up for Nginx or Apache2 web